callmecavs/jump.js/README.md

 ### Install

-Using NPM, install Jump.js, and save it to your `package.json` dependencies.
+Using NPM, install Jump, and save it to your `package.json` dependencies.

 ```bash
 $ npm install jump.js --save